 There also are worries that a U.S. crisis could go global.
 At the start of International Monetary Fund meetings in Washington on Thursday, Managing Director Christine Lagarde warned of “spillover effects” should Democrats and Republicans push the United States into a voluntary default on some of its obligations.

 Should the Oct.
 17 deadline pass, there’d be about $30 billion left on hand for the Treasury Department to pay the more than 80 million transactions it conducts on a monthly basis.
 Lew could expect to see $10 billion to $15 billion in revenue flowing into government coffers every day, but it would be enough to cover only about 68 cents of every dollar owed to bondholders, Social Security recipients, military families and so on.

 The Treasury could try to prioritize who gets paid, but Lew frowned on that prospect.

 “This system was not designed to be turned off selectively,” he said.

-Lew repeatedly warned that it’s not just a matter of paying interest to bondholders to prevent a default on U.S. government bonds, but rather the hundreds of millions of dollars of bonds that roll over in coming weeks.
-These bonds are used as collateral in all sorts of financial transactions and if financial markets decide they won’t trade then until the government is funded it could cause financial markets to seize up.
+Lew repeatedly warned that it’s not just a matter of paying interest to bondholders to prevent a default on U.S. government bonds.
+Hundreds of millions of dollars worth of bonds are maturing in coming weeks, leaving investors with the decision of whether they’re confident enough to reinvest.
+These bonds are also used as collateral in all sorts of financial transactions, and if financial markets decide they won’t trade them until the government is funded, it could cause the markets to seize up.